Leyton Orient

 No fewer than 41 players and staff volunteered for service in the Great War with the 17th Middlesex ("The Footballers Battalion"), the O's being the first English Football League side to enlist en masse.
 Three players lost their lives during the Battle of the Somme in 1916 while many more were wounded (i).

-The change of location prompted the club to adopt a new crest, based on the coat of arms of the Borough of Leyton.
+were replaced with blue and white and the coat of arms of the Borough of Leyton was adopted as the club crest.
 This was worn on on the players' shirts in the 1952-53 season.

 In 1956 Orient won the Division Three (South)